Anniekarim29/Anniekarim29/README.md

 </h3>

 <p align="center">
-I’m a results-driven Flutter developer focused on building intuitive, scalable, and high-performance mobile applications.
+I’m a Flutter developer passionate about building smooth, scalable, and user-friendly mobile apps.
-With a deep love for beautiful design and clean code, I craft apps that not only work great but feel great.
-I bring together modern mobile development tools, creativity, and performance-focused architecture to deliver seamless app experiences from idea to App Store.
+From clean UI to seamless functionality, I care about how apps look, feel, and perform.
+I’ve built 5+ mini projects — from custom UIs to animated components — blending creativity with performance.
+With every build, I aim to turn ideas into real, polished app experiences ready for users.
 </p>

 <!-- 👩‍💻 Coding GIF -->